 Accidents with poisons usually happen at home, and they’re generally unexpected.
 Suddenly your child can open a bottle or reach a cupboard you thought was safe.

 This means you need to be on the look-out and plan ahead as your child develops new skills.

-Many common household substances are poisonous (read our article on household poisons for our checklists).
+Many substances around the home are actually household poisons.
 Also, a lot of things become poisonous when they’re not used in the way they’re intended.
 Once you’re aware of substances that are – or that might be – dangerous, it’s easier to protect your child.

-Medicines can poison.
+Medicines can poison too.
 In fact, they’re the most common cause of poisoning in young children, accounting for 70% of all cases of child poisoning.
-Just about all medicines are poisonous if taken in large enough doses – this even includes vitamin pills and herbal remedies.
+Almost all medicines are poisonous if taken in large enough doses – this even includes vitamin pills and herbal remedies.

-If you or someone in your care might have been poisoned, immediately call the Poisons Information Centre on 13 11 26 for first aid advice (24 hours a day, seven days a week, Australia-wide).
+If you or a child in your care might have swallowed something poisonous, immediately take the container and the child to the phone and call the Poisons Information Centre on 131 126 for first aid advice – 24 hours a day, 7 days a week, Australia wide.

-The first step in preventing poisoning is storing medicines and chemicals up high in a locked cupboard, safely out of reach and out of sight of your child.
-Never leave medicines, chemicals and cleaners unattended while in use, and put them away immediately after they’re used.
+The first step in preventing poisoning is storing medicines, chemicals and cleaners up high in a locked cupboard, safely out of reach and out of sight of your child.
+The cupboard should be at least 1.5 m high and should have child-resistant locks.

 - Before your child starts moving and climbing, make sure all dangerous items are out of reach.